 Codes and standards describe requirements that are developed with safety as the primary concern.
-Compliance with applicable codes and standards, including NFPA 2 (Hydrogen Technologies Code) is essential for ensuring public confidence in commercial projects, particularly for those deploying new technologies.
-Where strict code compliance for a specific design, installation, and/or operation cannot be achieved and alternatives are proposed, a sound technical basis should be formally agreed upon by all of the relevant parties, including stakeholders and building and fire code officials.
+Compliance with applicable codes and standards (e.g. the International Fire Code and NFPA 2 Hydrogen Technologies Code), is essential for ensuring public confidence in commercial projects, particularly for those deploying new technologies.
+Where strict code compliance for a specific design, installation, and/or operation cannot be achieved, a sound technical basis for the proposed alternative safety approach should be formally agreed upon by all of the relevant parties, including stakeholders and building and fire code officials.

 Project teams should consult local code and zoning officials early in the project.
 Early engagement will facilitate a greater understanding of the locally adopted building and fire codes, which in some cases could be more restrictive than national codes.
-Also, significant alterations could occur as a result of unique zoning and planning ordinances.
+Also, significant alterations may be needed to comply with unique local zoning and planning ordinances.